vinicius-cleves/generic-exercises/README.md

 # generic-exercises
-This repo hold some genaral programming exercises I did
+This repo holds some general programming exercises I did

+## Quant-basics
+A notebook with a introductory study on quantitative finance.